bufferapp/diggdigg/digg-digg/readme.txt

 = Features =

-* Display all popular social sharing buttons with count, such as Twitter, Buffer, Facebook Share, Facebook Like, Digg, LinkedIn, Google +1, Reddit, dZone, TweetMeme, Topsy, Yahoo Buzz, StumbleUpon, Del.icio.us, Sphinn, Designbump, WebBlend, BlogEngage and Serpd, Pinterest.
+* Display all popular social sharing buttons with count, such as Twitter, Buffer, Facebook Share, Facebook Like, Digg, LinkedIn, Google +1, Reddit, dZone, TweetMeme, Topsy, Yahoo Buzz, StumbleUpon, Del.icio.us, Sphinn, Designbump, WebBlend, BlogEngage, Serpd, Pinterest, Pocket and Tumblr.
 * Facebook Like (Iframe or XFBML), support thumbnail generation, multiple languages, show faces and send button.
 * Great customization options.
 Choose a floating bar like here: http://blog.bufferapp.com or sharing buttons at the top or bottom of the post.
 * Lazy loading to increase website performance.